e-christenson/homesteadProjectPlanner/DesignDocuments/userStories.md

 ### What do I need help with
 As a user I want a list of projects that require outside help

+### Above User Stories are MVP items

+### Stretch goals
+Creat a schedule of projects based on day / future weather conditions show popular projects --many users also have xyz project in que Helpers & Store could be unique tables (vs a column in the projects table)